 "This has been called the briefest biography of Christ.
 He is the One who is 'true.'
 He is the Way, the Truth, and the Life.
 'Whatsoever things are honest'-He is honest.
 'Whatsoever things are just'-He is called the Just One.
 'Pure'-the only pure individual who ever walked this earth was the Lord Jesus...
 He was lovely which means 'gracious.'
 Virtue has to do with strength and courage.
 He was the One of courage...
 He took upon Himself our humanity.
 'If... any praise'-He is the One you can praise and worship today."

-Refocusing your mind on such things that describe God helps us to understand Him better and to know that He is the only one who can do something about anything and everything you may be facing.
-It also makes your problems seem smaller in comparison to God who is in control and who is bigger than anything you may be facing.
+Refocusing your mind on the things that describe God helps us to understand Him better and to know that He is the only one who can do something about anything and everything you may be facing.